Walter O'Brien

 Walter O'Brien (born 24 February 1975) is an Irish businessman and information technologist.
-He was also the executive producer and loose inspiration of the television series Scorpion.
-He is known for claiming various accomplishments, including a childhood IQ of 197, which have been scrutinized and remain unproven.
+He was also the executive producer and loose inspiration for the television series Scorpion.
+He is known for his claims of various accomplishments (such as a childhood IQ of 197) that have not withstood scrutiny.

 Early life

 Childhood and education

-Walter O'Brien was born to Maurice and Anne O'Brien in 1975 in Clonroche, County Wexford, Ireland.
+Walter O'Brien was born in 1975 at Boro Hill House, situated in Ballymackessy, Clonroche, County Wexford, Ireland, to his parents Maurice and Anne O'Brien.
 The second of five children, he grew up on a farm.
-He attended St. Patrick's National School in Clonroche until his family moved to Rosshaven, when he was 13 years old.
+He attended St. Patrick's National School in Courtnacuddy until his family moved to Rosshaven, when he was 13 years old.
 There he attended St. Mary's Christian Brothers School, Enniscorthy.

 O'Brien has stated he scored a 197 on an IQ test administered by one of his teachers in primary school but did not keep the paperwork.

 Techdirt and The Irish Times said that O'Brien's 197 IQ score from childhood does not mean his intelligence exceeds that of other adults because scoring is scaled based on age.
 Mike Masnick noted that of all the "top IQ" lists available online, each one is different and none contains O'Brien's name.
 Susan Karlin questioned why, since O'Brien uses his childhood IQ score as part of his self-marketing, he did not retake the test through Mensa so that it could be confirmed.

 After completing his Leaving Certificate at St Kieran's College in Kilkenny, O'Brien attended the University of Sussex where he graduated with a Bachelor of Science degree in computer science and artificial intelligence.